alexdiwa/cocobuds/README.md

 1. Brainstorming ideas for our app and defining the problem we wanted to solve.
 We started by thinking about apps that we'd like to use ourselves.
 2. Brainstorming solutions: what kind of app could address the needs we're looking for?
 What would it look like?
 What other apps are there that are similar?
 What do they lack?
-3. Translate these thoughts into a user flow diagram and wireframes for desktop and mobile.
+3. Translating these thoughts into a user flow diagram and wireframes for desktop and mobile.
-4. Translate the wireframes into an Entity Relationship Diagram that captures all the necessary tables we'll need to store our data in.
+4. Translating the wireframes into an Entity Relationship Diagram that captures all the necessary tables we would store our data in.
-5. While the we begin agile development of our app, concurrently work on moodboarding and thinking about style details of the front end.
+5. Using agile development for our app while moodboarding and thinking about styling for the front-end.

 ### User Stories ###